Ergon-moe/Bitcoin-Static/doc/build-osx.md

 cd build
 ```

-Configure and build the headless Bitcoin Cash Node binaries, as well as the GUI.
+Configure and build the headless Bitcoin Static binaries, as well as the GUI.

 You can disable the GUI build by passing `-DBUILD_BITCOIN_QT=OFF` to `cmake`.